sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 **ISSUES will not receive priority that do not follow this template or cannot be easily reproduced or diagnosed**

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and complete description of what the bug is.
+Please explain in detail what the bug is.
+Most people are too brief in the description and it results in delays addressing issues as we go back and forth with questions.
+Please spend some time writing a complete description.

 **To Reproduce**